Posted on 11 October 2019

 Publishing Through the Years

 The origins of Quaker Faith & Practice can be traced back to a 1738 manuscript that set out “brotherly advices given forth from time to time”.
 A printed edition was published in 1783.
 As of today, the modern version is in its fifth edition and can be read online at: qfp.quaker.org.uk

 With the Quaker faith finding its away across the oceans of the globe, each country produces its own version of Quaker Faith & Practice to make it relevant to them.

 Countries that have their own book include Australia, Denmark, Germany, Central & Southern Africa, Switzerland and New Zealand.

 In America, because of its size and number of Quakers many different states and communities have their own version.

 Advice & Queries

-The first chapter of the British Quaker Faith & Practice is entitled Advice & Queries and versions of this chapter has found its way into many of the worldwide editions.
+The first chapter of the British Quaker Faith & Practice is entitled Advice & Queries and a version of this chapter has found its way into many of the worldwide editions.
 This opening chapter seeks to introduce what it means to be a Friend and is the best starting place in exploring the faith.